-Special considerations regarding NDFs NDFs and NDOs
+NDFs and NDOs

-NDFsand NDOs may incorporate by reference product definitions, master confirmation terms and market standard disruption events and fallbackssome of which are particular to a given reference currency or transaction type.
-You should obtain and thoroughly understand any such materials incorporated by reference as their content will materially affect the value and utility of the NDF your rights and obligations under the NDF or NDO, its value and its appropriateness for your particular objectives.
+NDFs and NDOs may incorporate by reference product definitions, master confirmation terms and market standard disruption events and fallbacks, some of which are particular to a given reference currency or transaction type.
+You should obtain and thoroughly understand any such materials incorporated by reference as their content will materially affect your rights and obligations under the NDF or NDO, its value and its appropriateness for your particular objectives.

 The settlement payments under an NDF or NDO are determined by reference to the price source or other methodology by which the conversion rate for the reference currency is determined.
 There can be no assurance that you (or any affiliate of yours operating in the jurisdiction of the reference currency) will be able to sell or purchase the reference currency at this conversion rate or on the valuation date or at all.
 Any difference between the conversion rate determined under an NDF or NDO and your actual conversion rate (or, if relevant, the conversion rate applied in measuring your assets or liabilities) is a source of basis risk.
-Due to restrictions on participation in currency and funding markets, different onshore and offshore rates may apply to the reference currency, and the forward exchange rate and rates that are implicit in the market value of the NDF or NDO may differ considerably from the values implied by the spot exchange rate and interest rate differentials between the two currencies.
+Due to restrictions on participation in currency and funding markets, different onshore and offshore rates may apply to the reference currency, and the forward exchange rates that are implicit in the market value of the NDF or NDO may differ considerably from the values implied by the spot exchange rate and interest rate differentials between the two currencies.
 Such differences can be affected by market expectations regarding changes in the exchange rate regime.